cev-api/Wurst7-CevAPI/README.md

 - Bind switching then throwing a wind charge to a key
 - Delay, silent and auto jump settings

+### XCarryHack
+- Store items in your crafting table
+- Added alerts if the game auto-drops or returns the items back into your main inventory

+### BeaconExploit
+- Force specific effects even on lower tiers

 ## What’s changed or improved in this fork?

 ### ItemESP (Expanded)